10 Awesome Cars You Can Build in Your Garage for Less Than $20K

 Imagine the pride of building you own car, not to mention the admiring glances as you drive around town.
 Here are 10 great choices – and not a single Fiero!

 According to each manufacturer the top kits listed below can be completed for $20,000 or less (in some cases. much less).
 Most rely on a “donor” car from at least engine and running gear, but those can be crashed wrecks with the components you need left undamaged.
 Further cars can be built in stages: start with a stock motor and upgrade later as finances allow.
 Almost all manufacturers will give or sell you an assembly manual so you know what you’re getting into before you write the big check.

-To check out these amazing, ingenious, and cost-effective performance cars, just click on the NEXT button below.
+To check out these amazing, ingenious, and cost-effective performance cars, scroll down and prepare to be impressed.

 Exomotive Exocet: $6999

 The Excocet is a complete, lightweight sports car chassis and body designed to use 1990 – 2005 Mazda Miata running gear to keep costs down.
 The manufacturer claims that every single tube and laser-cut aluminum panel has been designed using the latest CAD software and extensive Finite Element Analysis (FEA) to eliminate weak points, improve stiffness and optimize weight.
 Each Exocet includes hand laid composite body panels available in 188 gelcoat colors, which don’t require paint and provide a high gloss finish.